chanchanngann/data-streaming-on-eks/README.md

 ```

 ### AWS Load Balancer Controller
 The controller manages AWS Elastic Load Balancers for the Kubernetes cluster.
-We need this controller to help create ALB so that nifi can be accessed via ingress entry.
+We need this controller to help create ALB so that nifi and redpanda-console can be accessed via ingress.

 1. Create OIDC (can skip since we have created the OIDC in CSI Driver section.)
 ```bash